-Abstract: The impact of personalized medicine tests on health care spending will depend on how they affect treatment decisions.
+Abstract: Although personalized medicine has the potential to reduce costs, it's actual impact will depend on how information affects physicians' decisions in settings where they face incentives to prescribe costlier treatments.
 We show that when physicians face incentives to induce demand, the introduction of a test will increase overall treatment rates.
 We show that breast cancer patients treated in freestanding radiotherapy clinics, where physicians face stronger incentives to induce demand, are more likely to receive a costly, low value form of radiotherapy called intensity modulated radiation therapy (IMRT).
-Differences in the use of IMRT between patients more or less likely to benefit do not differ between freestanding and hospital-based clinics.
+The difference in the use of IMRT between freestanding and hospital-based centers is the greatest for patients most likely to benefit from it.
 These results highlight the challenge of maximizing the benefit of tests that imperfectly predict patients' ability to benefit from a treatment in an environment where physicians' compensation is tied to the volume of treatments they provide.